-- 1. Click 11.Install Audio Driver > Yes. - 2.
-Click Next. - 3.
-Click Finish to restart the computer. - 4.
-Realtek Audio Control Panel will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 6.
-Click the Sign in icon A and select Downloads and updates. - 7.
+- 1. Click 12.Install Audio Driver > Yes.

+- 2. Click Next.

+- 3. Click Finish to restart the computer.

+- 4. Realtek Audio Control Panel will download but you will need to have a working internet connection.

+- 5. Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - Click the Sign in icon A1 and select Downloads and updates. - 7.
 Click Check for Updates. - 8.
 A list of apps being downloaded will pop-up. - 9.
 To prioritize the Realtek audio driver you can click Pause all to pause the download queue. - 10.
-Click on Realtek Audio Control and click on the resume icon () to download the driver. - 11.
-When just installed the Realtek Audio Console will appear in the Windows Start menu.
+Click on Realtek Audio Console and click on the resume icon 🔾 to download the driver. - 11.
+When installed the Realtek Audio Console will appear in the Windows Start menu.

 After installing the audio driver the system will not return to the Drivers Installer screen.
-To install any of the optional drivers, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.
+To install the optional drivers, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.

-It is recommended that you install the Sound Blaster Audio application (see "Sound Blaster Audio" on page 6 - 23) and Intel Rapid Storage Technology driver (see "Intel® Rapid Storage Technology" on page 6 - 37 - required for AHCI & RAID mode).
+It is recommended that you install the Sound Blaster Audio application (see "Intel® Software Guard Extensions Driver" on page 6 - 20) and Intel Rapid Storage Technology driver (see "Intel® Rapid Storage Technology" on page 6 - 29 - required for AHCI & Optane mode).